 - 3. Click Edit, if intending to make changes. - 4.
-In the Speaker section, select the audio playback device you prefer. - The audio playback devices which are not available are marked with ■. - 5.
-In the Microphone section, select the audio capture device you prefer.

-- 6. Click Save. - 7.
+In the Speaker section, select the audio playback device you prefer. - The audio playback devices which are not available are marked with - 5.
+In the Microphone section, select the audio capture device you prefer. - 6.
+Click Save. - 7.
 (Optional) To test whether the currently selected speaker works, click the Test Speaker buttons.

-Hotkeys
+Hotkeys and Gestures

-You can enable, disable and customize hotkeys to control the User Station, manage windows, or control KVM Client functions.
-These hotkeys, when pressed, are executed on the User Station rather than being transmitted to any target servers you are operating.
-To use any of these hotkeys to control the target servers instead of the User Station, you must disable or change these hotkey settings on the User Station.
-Many hotkey functions are programmed and enabled by default.
+You can enable, disable and customize hotkeys and gestures to control the User Station, manage windows, or control KVM Client functions.
+These hotkeys and gestures are executed on the User Station rather than being transmitted to any target servers you are operating.
+Many functions are programmed and enabled by default.

-There are three categories of hotkeys:
+There are several categories of hotkeys and gestures:

 - User Station Functions Hotkeys: Configure hotkeys that are always processed locally by the User Station desktop.
 They are not sent to a target server if you use them from within a KVM session.
-If you want to use any of these key combinations, such as Alt+Tab or Ctrl+Alt+Delete, in KVM sessions, you should make sure that key combination is not assigned in this category, or disable that function it is assigned to. - Window Management Hotkeys: Configure hotkeys to close windows, switch between windows, or move them around on your desktop. - When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
+If you want to use any of these key combinations, such as Alt+Tab or Ctrl+Alt+Delete, in KVM sessions, you should make sure that key combination is not assigned in this category, or disable that function it is assigned to. - Window Management Hotkeys and Gestures: Configure hotkeys to close windows, switch between windows, or move them around on your desktop. - When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
 You can disable this function.
-See Move Keys (on page 109). - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
+See Move Keys (on page 104). - When Dragging with Alt Key is enabled, you can drag windows around on the Dominion User Station desktop using the mouse.
+Disable this feature if you want Alt Drag to apply to the target server. - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
 Note that if you disable the hotkey for single mouse mode, this function is disabled. - KVM Port Hotkeys: Hotkeys that have been configured for ports appear here. - Window Layout Hotkeys: Configure hotkeys to manage your window layouts.
-See Window Layouts (on page 111). - To view, enable or disable, and customize hotkeys: - 1.
-If not displayed, launch the User Station Configuration window.
-See User Station Configuration.
+See Window Layouts (on page 105). - ► To configure hotkeys and gestures: - 1.
+Launch the User Station Configuration window.

-2. Click Preferences > Hotkeys.
-The Hotkeys page opens, showing the current settings for all hotkey categories.
+2. Click Preferences > Hotkeys and Gestures.
+The Hotkeys and Gestures page opens, showing the current settings for all categories.

-- 3. Scroll down and click Edit to change the hotkeys: - To enable, select a key combination for the function from its drop-down list. - To disable a hot key, select Disabled from its drop-down list. - 4.
+3. Scroll down and click Edit to make changes:

+- To enable, select a key combination for the function from its drop-down list. - To disable, select Disabled from its drop-down list. - 4.
 Click Save.